StevenHuyTran/Wardrobify/README.md

 ## URLS and PORTS

 Use the following urls for Insomnia.
-Each request should have these respective urls in insomnia.
+Each request should have these respective endpoints in insomnia.

-## Urls for Hats Microservice
+## RESTful API endpoits: HATS

 UPDATE HAT- PUT REQUEST ============> http://localhost:8090/api/hats/<int:pk>/